 The sub-phases that comprise each of the Phase 1 scenarios outlined above will implement the backbone improvements generally consistent with the principles outlined above.
 Each sub-phase within the Development Areas will construct the new backbone infrastructure within and adjacent to that specific sub-phase.
-The only utility system within Development Areas that may be deferred is the installation of new wastewater facilities extending to Pump Station 1.
-The initial phases may analyze the feasibility of utilizing the existing wastewater system from that specific development to Pump Station 1.
-The existing system shall be inspected and televised to determine if interim rehabilitation improvements are necessary.
-Eventually, when there is an adequate amount of development, such that the capacity of the existing system is exceeded or as determined by the Public Works Director, the ultimate system from the development area to Pump Station 1 will be required to be installed.
-See Figure 56 and Figure 57 depicting the conceptual infrastructure to be installed with the initial sub-phases (1A) for Scenario 1 and 2.
+The only utility system within Development Areas that may be deferred is the installation of new wastewater facilities extending to Pump Station R. The initial phases may analyze the feasibility of utilizing the existing wastewater system from that specific development to Pump Station R. The existing system shall be inspected and televised to determine if interim rehabilitation improvements are necessary.
+Eventually, when there is an adequate amount of development, such that the capacity of the existing system is exceeded or as determined by the Public Works Director, the ultimate system from the development area to Pump Station R will be required to be installed.
+See Figure 56 through Figure 58 depicting the conceptual infrastructure to be installed with the three illustrative conceptual sub-phases (1A).